What is Translation Memory? Complete Guide to TM [2026]

 - Context — Surrounding text for disambiguation

-The standard interchange format is TMX (Translation Memory eXchange), an XML-based format that allows TM sharing between different CAT tools.
+The standard interchange format is TMX (Translation Memory eXchange), an XML-based format that lets you share TM data between different CAT tools.

 TM vs. Machine Translation